 COVID-19 contact tracing ‘absolutely essential’; wearable TraceTogether tokens to be rolled out in June

-SINGAPORE: Good contact tracing is “absolutely essential” to break the chain of COVID-19 transmission, to quickly identify cases and isolate them, said Minister-in-charge of the Smart Nation Initiative Vivian Balakrishnan on Monday (Jun 8).
+SINGAPORE: Good contact tracing is “absolutely essential” to break the chain of COVID-19 transmission, said Minister-in-charge of the Smart Nation initiative Vivian Balakrishnan on Monday (Jun 8), as he gave more details on a wearable device that authorities plan to roll out this month.

-Identifying people who have been exposed to COVID-19 also enables them to take “appropriate precautions” to prevent further transmission.

-“For everyone else who is not yet a patient, it is in our own interest to know quickly and early whether any of us have had close exposure to a patient who is COVID-19 positive,” he added.
+The first batch of the contact tracing devices, or TraceTogether tokens, will be delivered in the second half of June.
+They will operate and function “exactly the same way” the TraceTogether app does on a smartphone.

+The ability to quickly identify COVID-19 cases and those whom they were in close contact with has become even more crucial now that the "circuit breaker" has been lifted, said Dr Balakrishnan at a multi-ministry task force press conference.

 READ: Recent rise in COVID-19 community cases due to 'proactive' screening, situation remains 'under control'

-The Government is developing a portable and wearable contact tracing device, which will achieve the same objective as the TraceTogether mobile app but without the need for a smartphone, Dr Balakrishnan had said in Parliament on Friday.
+It was said in Parliament on Friday that the Government is developing a portable and wearable contact tracing device.

-The first batch of the devices, or the TraceTogether tokens, will be delivered in the second half of June, Dr Balakrishnan said on Monday, adding that the devices will operate and function “exactly the same way” TraceTogether does on a smartphone.

-“So here's where I need to emphasise, and repeatedly emphasise, it is not a tracking device.
-It is not an electronic tag, as some Internet commentaries have fretted about.
+Addressing privacy concerns that have surfaced, Dr Balakrishnan said: “So here's where I need to emphasise, and repeatedly emphasise, it is not a tracking device.
+It is not an electronic tag as some Internet commentaries have fretted about.
 In particular, and here to be technical, there is no GPS chip on the device.
-There isn't even any Internet or mobile telephone connectivity," he said.
+There isn't even any Internet or mobile telephone connectivity."

-Without a GPS chip, the device cannot track an individual’s location and movements, and without Internet connectivity, there is “no possibility” of data being uploaded “without the participation and consent of the user”.
+Without a GPS chip, the device cannot track an individual’s location and movements.
+Without Internet connectivity, there is “no possibility” of data being uploaded “without the participation and consent of the user”, said the minister.

-Like the TraceTogether app, the device only captures Bluetooth proximity data, said Dr Balakrishnan.
+Like the TraceTogether app, the device only captures Bluetooth proximity data, he added.

 “And that data never leaves the device or the phone.
 It is encrypted.
 It is stored for up to 25 days and automatically deleted.”